Braundo/kubernetes-guide/docs/security/service-account.md

 ## Permissions and Role-Based Access Control (RBAC)

 By default, service accounts have limited permissions, which restrict their operations within the cluster to basic activities.
-This default behavior ensures that pods cannot perform actions that affect the entire cluster, thereby enhancing the security.
+This default behavior ensures that Pods cannot perform actions that affect the entire cluster, thereby enhancing the security.
 However, you can grant more extensive permissions to a service account by associating it with specific roles or cluster roles through RoleBindings or ClusterRoleBindings.
 This mechanism allows you to finely control what each service account can and cannot do within your cluster.